-- Atmosphere – In one or two paragraphs, explain the atmosphere or ambiance of the restaurant.
+- Atmosphere – In one or two paragraphs, explain the atmosphere or ambiance of the organic food restaurant business plan.
 Will it be a cheerful, family-style place, a rustic eatery, or an upscale chic eating establishment catering to working professionals?
 Is the atmosphere casual or formal?
 What is the decorating theme?
 What colors were chosen?
 Are there booths or tables or both?
 Paint a picture with words so the reader has a clear idea of what the eatery will look like.

 - Staffing – Who is the chef, and what is her or her specialty?
 Is there a need for wait staff, a cashier, dishwater and busboys or girls?
-Will the owner primarily manage the restaurant, or will he or she cook, wait tables, or greet guests?
+Will the owner primarily manage the organic food restaurant business plan, or will he or she cook, wait tables, or greet guests?

 - Customers – Also draw a picture with words of the type of customers that are expected to frequent the dining location.
 This is the paragraph where the entrepreneur can describe the market segments targeted, like Baby Boomers interested in a healthy aging process or Millennials who are environmentally conscious.
 Give specific statistics on the various market segments.

 - Management – Introduce the key managers who are responsible for the restaurant’s success.
 They include people like the owner, general manager, accountant, chef and assistant chefs, and others.
 Write a sentence or two about each person, describing responsibilities and years of experience.